 Ranking organically is a long process: it takes time, effort and commitment.
-However, if you want to get beyond the basics of SEO and make 2019 the year you up your search engine game, then you’ve come to the right place.
+However, if you want to get beyond the basics of SEO up your search engine game, then you’ve come to the right place.

 We’ll go through five aspects of SEO that can help to increase your organic visibility.
 Before we begin, it’s important to note that these aren’t predictions.
 These are trends that have emerged in the last year, that have proven they can make a real difference to your rankings and organic traffic if implemented correctly.